ssbc/ssb-index-feeds-spec/README.md

 Status: Design phase

-This document will outline the steps needed to convert an existing SSB identity to make it ready for partial replication.
+This document outlines the steps needed to convert an existing SSB identity to make it ready for partial replication.
 First a root meta feed will be generated from the existing SSB feed as described in [ssb-meta-feed].
 The main feed is linked with the meta feed which